pjain03/ann-multiclass/README.md

 2. An engineering notebook style [tutorial](https://iamtrask.github.io/2015/07/12/basic-python-network/) by [Andrew Trask](https://github.com/iamtrask) which does an excellent job explaining the theory with concrete code.
 > * N.B.: He has explained this very eloquently.
 He has also got a few more tutorials on his [page](https://iamtrask.github.io/).
-[This](https://iamtrask.github.io/2015/07/27/python-network-part2/) one helped me especially.
+[This](https://iamtrask.github.io/2015/07/27/python-network-part2/) one was especially helpful.
 3. An entertaining [YouTube video](https://www.youtube.com/watch?v=-7scQpJT7uo) explaining activation functions.